isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 ---
 ## **Application of Rice Licence (1-5)**

+**When does a company required to apply for a Rice Licence?**

+If a business entity or company

 **What does application of a Rice Licence entail?**

 Applicant of stockpile grade rice is required to participate in the **Rice Stockpile Scheme.** (What is [Rice Stockpile Scheme](Link to RSS)?)